riezebosch/AzureFunctions.TestHelpers/README.md

 *BREAKING:* In `v2` the `WaitForOrchestrationsCompletion` is broken down into `Wait()`, `ThrowIfFailed()` and `Purge()`.

-### Tips on Reusing the Host
+### Reuse the Host with a Fixture

-You may speed up tests by reusing a configured host.
-There are a couple of things you need to be aware of:

-#### Isolate

-Make sure you specify a [different `HubName`](#isolate-durable-functions) for tests that run in parallel.

-#### Await Initialization and Cleanup

-When injecting a configured host into your test make sure you do not initialize and clean it in the constructor.
+When injecting a configured host into your test make sure **you do NOT initialize and clean it in the constructor**.
 For example, when using `xUnit` you should use the [`IAsyncLifetime`](https://github.com/xunit/xunit/blob/master/src/xunit.core/IAsyncLifetime.cs) for that, otherwise your test will probably hang forever.

 Initialize and start the host in a fixture: